4GeeksAcademy/NLP-project-tutorial/README.md

 # NLP Project Tutorial
 <!-- endhide -->

-- Spam Detector is used to detect unwanted, malicious and virus infected texts and helps to separate them from the nonspam texts.
-It uses a binary type of classification containing the labels such as ‘ham’ (nonspam) and spam.

--In our last exploring NLP notebook we built a spam detector using Natural Language Processing techniques and the Support Vector Machine (SVM) algorithm for classification.
+- In our last exploring NLP notebook we built a spam detector using Natural Language Processing techniques and the Support Vector Machine (SVM) algorithm for classification.

-- In this project, we will have a brief and simple introduction to sentiment analysis using our Spam Detector dataset.
+- In this project, we will have a brief and simple introduction to sentiment analysis using the same Spam dataset.

 ## 🌱  How to start this project